fox-it/dissect-docs/docs/source/index.rst

 * **Extract artefacts** from LVM, RAID and other disk setups, without any manual configuration.
 * Perform complex **IOC checks** on thousands of hosts in a couple of hours.
 * Collect forensic artefacts from running virtual machines directly from the hypervisor without down time.
-* Export all artefacts easily to multiple data formats.
-For example CSV, JSON or Avro, or stream it directly to Splunk or Elastic.

 Learn more